krzysztof-cywinski/pilotord-kit-onboarding/SwapTwoSteps.md

 ## SwapTwoSteps

-Este contrato implementa a troca de Real Tokenizado entre dois participantes distintos.
+This contract implements the exchange of Real Tokenizado between two distinct participants.

-A troca destrói Real Tokenizado do cliente pagador, transfere Real Digital do participante pagador para o participante recebedor e emite Real Tokenizado para o cliente recebedor.
+The exchange destroys Real Tokenizado from the paying client, transfers Real Digital from the paying participant to the receiving participant and emits Real Tokenizado to the receiving client.

-A operação de _swap_ implementada neste contrato é realizada em duas transações: uma de proposta e outra de aceite.
+The _swap_ operation implemented in this contract is performed in two transactions: one for proposal and another for acceptance.

 ### CBDC